WordPress/gutenberg/docs/rfc/block-registration.md

 * Gives a name to the block type.
 * Defines some important metadata about the registered block type (title, category, icon, description, keywords).
 * Defines the attributes of the block type.
-* Links to the editor implementation of your block type, the save function and any other context-aware property.
+* Registers all the scripts and styles for your block type.

 **Example:**